 Smoked salt – Very fragrant while cooking, but I hardly tasted it.
 Next time I’ll use more (I only used a pinch).

 Cheese – The flavor was mostly overpowered by everything else, but the texture of melted cheese is always a welcome addition.

 Cabbage – A great replacement for lettuce!
 Adds a great crunch and a hint of sweetness.

 Ketchup – Didn’t overpower or clash with the peanut butter like I thought it would.
 Complemented the burger as a whole and added some moisture.

 Overall – I will definitely make this again!
-Next time, I’ll use more peanut butter and try ground turkey breast (poultry tends to go better with peanut butter).
-The quantity of smoked salt needs to be increased to be noticed, but I will probably use regular salt next time.
+Next time, I’ll use more peanut butter and try ground turkey (poultry tends to go better with peanut butter).
+The quantity of smoked salt needs to be increased to be noticed, but I would probably stick to garlic salt next time.